-The Chinook Power Station is a 350 megawatt (MW) combined cycle natural gas facility to be constructed in the Rural Municipality of Swift Current, Saskatchewan.
+The Chinook Power Station is a 350 megawatt (MW) combined cycle natural gas facility being constructed in the Rural Municipality of Swift Current, Saskatchewan.

 SaskPower is building the station to:

 - Meet the growing demand for power in the province of Saskatchewan.

 - Support the integration of intermittent renewable generation (wind & solar).

 - Provide replacement power for the retirement and/or refurbishment of conventional coal-fired generating units.